DownTheMatrix/100-days-of-code/r1-log.md

 **Thoughts:** This project is really cool and I'm enjoying squeezing my brain over it.
 Once completed I will definitely write more simple games like that.

+### Day 39: 2018 March 9, Friday

+**Today's Progress**: I installed Git Bash and I practiced the basics of Version Control.
+I also learned the basic, most used Shell commands.
+Finally, I watched a tut of TraversyMedia about how to create a Bookmarker app with JS.
+Cool!

+**Thoughts:** Things are getting exciting.
+The puzzle is taking shape, gradually, everyday.
+My mind is becoming more and more flexible when it comes to understand new concepts.
+Time to get things done!